Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

         test(fr);
     }

 It's important to note that const-qualifying a function changes its type.
-If you would like to form a reference (or a pointer) to such function (references and pointers to member function are also possible) you need to take it into account.
+If you would like to form a reference (or a pointer) to such function (references and pointers to member functions are also possible) you need to take it into account.
+Analogical convertion rules apply - a reference/pointer to a less cv-qualified function can be converted to a reference/pointer to a more cv-qualified function but not vice versa.

 ..
 TODO should the above info be moved elsewhere?